kirianguiller/reactive-dep-tree/README.md

 If true, allow any user to modify locally on his browser the dependency tree.
 It can allow users to do quick edit and then export the tree as PNG, SVG or conll format.

+## Source
+Thanks to Kim Gerdes and his work on [Arborator-Draft](https://github.com/Arborator/arborator-draft) that was used heavily in this library (conll handling, svg drawing (with snap-svg)).
+Also thanks to the Arborator-Grew software that also was influential for the realisation of this repo.